Ukraine's president says hopes peace process can start Friday

 "I greatly hope that on Friday in Minsk the peace process will finally begin," Poroshenko said in a statement.

-"The people of Ukraine are fully in favour (of peace), while politicians want to play at war.
+"The people of Ukraine are fully in favor (of peace), while politicians want to play at war.
 I want to say that I will not allow this," he added.

 (Reporting by Pavel Polityuk, writing by Gareth Jones)